-New awnings should be of compatible contemporary design.
+New awnings should be of compatible design with the structure.
 They should follow the lines of the window opening.
 Angled, rectangular canvas awnings are most appropriate for flat-headed windows.
-Fiberglass and metal awnings and awnings that obscure significant detailing are inappropriate and therefore prohibited.
+Awnings that obscure significant detailing are inappropriate and therefore prohibited.

 1. Install awnings so that they fit the opening.
-Canvas is the only appropriate material.
+All awnings must be made from appropriate materials and must be appropriate to the period that the dwelling was constructed.